 Guidelines on pre- and co-processing of waste in cement production

-GIZ, FHNW, LH and Geocycle have updated the 2006 Guidelines on Co-processing Waste Materials in Cement Production to support further development of environmentally sound and safe pre- and co-processing in developing countries.
+GIZ, FHNW, LH and Geocycle have issued the guidelines on Co-processing Waste Materials in Cement Production to support further development of environmentally sound and safe pre- and co-processing in developing countries.

 Objective of the new guidelines: